Distillation-Enabled Knowledge Alignment for Generative Semantic Communications of AIGC Images: Introduction

-For conventional SC systems, the transmitter~(Tx) and receiver~(Rx) should have prior knowledge aligned with the task~\cite{Liang25TCCN_GAI,Xia25WCM_GAI}.
-Similarly, the high efficiency of GSC systems essentially depends on the knowledge alignment (KA) among the cloud, edge, and user.
-In particular, the generation knowledge embedded in the edge-GAI should be aligned with that of the cloud-GAI to generate aligned images of the target subjects.
-Moreover, the transmission knowledge in JSCC should align with the actual transmission conditions of the edge-generated latent representations.
-Failures of KA will result in misalignment between the user-received images and cloud-generated images, as shown in the lower part of Fig.~\ref{fig_illu_1}.
-Existing studies only consider KA in conventional SC systems.
-In~\cite{Zhang23JSAC_Deep,Choi24TVT_Semantics}, the fine-tuning method can align the knowledge embedded in the encoder and decoder of JSCC.
+Existing studies only consider KA in SC systems {without} GAI.
+In~\cite{Zhang23JSAC_Deep,Choi24TVT_Semantics,guo2024survey}, fine-tuning is used to align the knowledge embedded in the neural {modules} of JSCC.
 In~\cite{Sana23GC_Semantic,Fiorellino24Arxiv_Dynamic}, an equalization approach is proposed for aligning different semantic latent spaces.
-Additionally, in our previous work~\cite{Hu25AV_Distillation}, the KA protocol is based on the knowledge distillation~(KD).
-To the best of the authors' knowledge, the KA problem for GSC systems has not been addressed, since it is a significant challenge due to the high complexity of GAI models and the difficulty of measuring KA performance given the prominent stochasticity of generation processes and wireless channels.
+Additionally, in our previous work~\cite{Hu25AV_Distillation}, a KA protocol is designed based on knowledge distillation~(KD).
+To the best of the authors' knowledge, the KA problem for GSC systems has not been addressed.
+Addressing it is challenging due to the high complexity of GAI models and the difficulty of measuring KA performance given the {inherent} stochasticity of generation processes and wireless channels.